clan-lol/clan-core/docs/admins/06-secrets.md

 See the [readme](https://github.com/Mic92/sops-nix) of sops-nix for more examples.

-# Importing existing sops-based keys / sops-nix
+### Migration: Importing existing sops-based keys / sops-nix

 `clan secrets` stores each secrets in a single file, whereas [sops](https://github.com/Mic92/sops-nix) commonly allows to put all secrets in a yaml or json documents.